 Harlaxton offers a number of more extensive day and weekend trips at additional cost.
 Reservations for the trips are now made online, directly through Harlaxton.
 You will receive the exact day and time that travel booking begins from UE.
-You can find recent semester offerings, as well as booking guidelines and frequently asked questions here.
+You can find recent examples here: